Human Needs – the Influence of Social Templates

-Every individual being on Earth has a specific hierarchy of human needs.
+Every individual human on Earth has a specific set of needs.
 These needs can be classified in different categories, taking into consideration the sphere where they activate and what part of our physical, moral or spiritual body they serve.

 Abraham Maslow was the first to put these needs in a hierarchy of needs, classifying them in 5 big categories: physiological needs, safety needs, love needs, esteem and self-actualization needs.
 Maslow`s hierarchy of needs is often represented in a form of a pyramid, although Maslow himself never described the needs being part of a pyramid.

 These primary or instinctual needs are common needs for humans and animals, the physical requirements for survival.
-We could not be able to exist without fulfilling the physiological needs.
+We wouldn`t be able to exist without fulfilling the physiological needs.

 Our DNA contains written information about the Physiological needs, beside other information.
 This type of knowledge is accessed by the fetus during his growing process in his mommy`s womb.
 The baby learns to use his lungs in the womb, even if he breathes amniotic liquid, not air; learns how to pee and learns the excretion process.

 When we speak about Safety needs, we think about the security of the body and of employment, security of resources, of property and of morality, security of the family and of health.
-Everything that keeps us in the comfort zone.
-These human needs appear only when the first level of the hierarchy is satisfied.
+Also, everything that keeps us in the comfort zone.
+These needs appear only when the first level of the hierarchy is satisfied.

 The need of safety manifests both at adults and at children.
 Children build their safety zone around the adult`s feelings and behavior.
 The personal security is the most important for them.
 Adults build safety around material things such insurance policies, saving accounts.
 That is because adult’s needs are dominated by health and well-being security and financial security.